When & where to see the Northern Lights in 2025

 Read more: The Insight packing guide for chasing the Northern Lights

-WHERE TO SEE THE NORTHERN LIGHTS
+WHERE CAN YOU SEE THE NORTHERN LIGHTS

 We look at some of the best destinations where you can see the magical Northern Lights.